 How to tell if you're ready to go on a mission trip

 Are you ready to go on a mission trip?
 The answer may be simpler than you think.
-In fact, there are only a couple of questions you need to answer to determine if you're ready.
+In fact, there are only a couple of questions that you need to answer to find out if you're ready.
 But first, there are a few questions that you shouldn't ask to tell if you're ready.

 1) Don't ask, “Do I have enough time?”